ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/setup.md

 ![Download Postman](/img/postman/postman-1-download.png)

-When you run the Postman first time,  it will prompt you to create an account or log in.
+When you run Postman for the first time, it will prompt you to create an account or log in.
 Again, it is not necessary, but recommended.

 ### Collection Import